jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

         os.execlp(argv[0], *argv)
 ```

 One of the first things it does is to call a `fork()` method from the same module (not the `os.fork()`).
-Before the process forks a child process, it calls `openpty()` to open a new set of PTY pairs.
+Before the process forks a child process, it calls `openpty()` to open a new set of pty pairs.
 Afterwards, it executes the command it was passed in via the `argv[0]` param in the child process.
-Here's a diagram showing the PTY pairs (PTY pairs are color coded) after calling `pty.spawn()` from the Python process:
+Here's a diagram showing the pty pairs (pty pairs are color coded) after calling `pty.spawn()` from the Python process:

 ![python_two_pty](/images/2025-10-02-pty-explained/python-two-pty.png)